BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ![Empty Studio Example](../assets/fusion-studio-empty-studio.png)
 @@@

 That's it!
-Your new Studio is empty for now, but don't worry!
+Your new `Studio` is empty for now, but don't worry!
 We will add Workspaces and Dashboards later.

 You can also find your Studios in the Resource List (for example, filter by type `Studio`, or Search by id) and view it in the Resource View.

 #### Updating a Studio

-Once created, the label and the description of a Studio can be changed.
+Once created, the label and the description of a `Studio` can be changed.
 Just click `Edit Studio` button and update the `Label` and the `Description` fields.

 #### Removing a Studio

-To remove an unwanted Studio, deprecate it in the Resource View of your project in the Admin space.
+To remove an unwanted `Studio`, deprecate it in the Resource View of your project in the Admin space.

 ### Workspace Creation